 Example of how Demurrage and Detention Fees Work

-As an example, a container of furniture arrives at the Port of Longbeach.
-The port allows 5 free days for the importer to pick up the container.
-However, due to customs clearance delays, the importer is unable to collect the container until day 8.
-This results in 3 days of demurrage fees.
+A container of furniture arrives at the Port of Long Beach.
+The port gives the importer a set amount of free time.
+This allows five days to pick up the cargo.
+Due to a customs delay, the container is not collected until day eight.
+This results in three days of demurrage charges.

-• Demurrage fees were charged while the cargo stayed at the port beyond the free days.
+- Demurrage was charged because the cargo stayed at the port beyond the allowed free time.

 Common Causes of Demurrage and Detention Charges